 Program overview

-• Community service learning component, providing students with 15 hours of practical experience.
+• 15 hours of community service learning to enhance practical experience.

 Featured Experiences

-The Addictions Recovery Practitioner program offers several unique experiences that enhance the learning process:
+The Addictions Recovery Practitioner program offers several unique features that enhance the learning experience:

 Career Options